August 1, 2020 / By Jacqueline Alanne

 Hidden overlooking a gorge in McLaren Vale exists a collective of friendly souls with a passion for strong, communicative reds.
 While some of the youngens are keeping their Temps lean and light, Riley and the team are making Temp that tastes more like Rioja than most - true to form, the recommended cellar is 8+ years.
 Still under cork, serious, and seriously enjoyable.

-Chaffey Bros love to give people a run for their money, and true to form, you could be forgiven for thinking this modern Grenache out of the Barossa is a decidedly McLaren Vale vibe, creating a decidedly drinkable wine suited to our climate.
-Characterised by a bright, unfiltered strawberry red hue, this is truly the perfect summer red.
-Don’t be afraid to chill it down for half an hour or so before drinking!
+Chaffey Bros love to give people a run for their money, and true to form, you could be forgiven for thinking this modern Grenache out of the Barossa is a decidedly McLaren Vale vibe, creating a decidedly drinkable wine suited to our climate - yet the Chaffey guys and their new wave Barossa wines are giving everyone a run for their money.

 So many regions, and so many gems to uncover… You could take a whole lifetime (or retirement!) to visit every cellar door!
 All of these varietals are available at the wineries’ online stores by the bottle, so you can give them a whirl before you visit the region(s) and plan your trip to South Australia!